AllFruitsRipe/WebScraper-V1-/README.md

 #### Execution:
 Once satisfied with the scraper's performance, I executed it to crawl the target websites, extract the required data, and store it for further analysis or integration into my project.

+## Contributing
+Contributions are welcome!
+If you have any suggestions, improvements, or bug fixes, feel free to open an issue or create a pull request.

+## License
+This web scraper is open-source software licensed under the MIT License.
+You are free to use, modify, and distribute the code according to the terms specified in the LICENSE file.